travis2861/IncGame/README.md

 Cookie Clicker clone of the game [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/).

-Used mainly for practice to learn java, feel free to tell me about my bad choices and ides in this project.
+Used mainly for practice to learn java, feel free to tell me about my bad choices and ideas in this project.